 Guidance 9 – For the avoidance of doubt ‘relevant energy’ (the Theft Energy Value) is the value of energy contained in the claim i.e. it is the volume of energy that will be put into settlement, i.e. Metered Energy within that Theft Period would have been excluded prior to submission to the CDSP.
 A zero value in the claim is allowable as it may be relevant for the Shipper to validate the claim and for the Performance Assurance Committee to be aware of it.

-Guidance 10 – For the avoidance of doubt, the CDSP will treat the claim associated with an Supply Meter Point , received from REC/Supplier, as an instruction to enter the relevant energy into Settlement where applicable.
+Guidance 10 – For the avoidance of doubt, the CDSP will treat the claim associated with a Supply Meter Point, received from REC/Supplier, as an instruction to enter the relevant energy into Settlement where applicable.

 BR6 - In the event that a claim or correction, relating to a previous claim, that covers a period during which multiple Shippers were Registered then any objection in accordance with BR3 will apply to the claim or correction in its entirety.